 So let's talk about some more stuff related to that.

-Uh I saw a useful uh post by Stephen Molyneux uh explaining why we feel the way we feel, and it sounded right to me.
+I saw a useful post by Stefan Molyneux explaining why we feel the way we feel.

-So um Stephens were reacting to it as if we're currently in a village under attack, and that does sound right to me.
+So Stefan says we're reacting to it as if we're currently in a village under attack.

-We're we're talking about it continuously, which makes you think of the video of the actual death, you know, makes you think of all that stuff.
+We're talking about it continuously, which makes you think of the video of the actual death.

-So yeah, we're we're basically putting ourselves in a middle of the war situation, and your body and your brain are reacting to it.
+So yeah, we're basically putting ourselves in a middle of the war situation, and your body and your brain are reacting to it.

-So if you have a chance, today would be a really good day to try to clear your mind, you know, not forgetting about Charlie Kirk.
+So if you have a chance, today would be a really good day to try to clear your mind.

-That's not what we're talking about, but just clear your mind.
+That's not what we're talking about.

 Make sure you get outside today.

-Try try to get a little exercise, try to eat right.
+Try to get a little exercise.

-Um, if he can get some sleep tonight, because you probably need to take care of yourself.
+If you can, get some sleep tonight, because you probably need to take care of yourself.

-This is this is a big blow to the you know, body America, and uh you can feel it.
+This is a big blow to the body America.

 Do you know what the pattern is?

-If you were trying to determine if it's a true or BS, the claim is his SoundCloud had a song before the murder.
+If you were trying to determine if it's true or BS, the claim is his SoundCloud had a song before the murder.

 Now, do you believe that that's really on SoundCloud and that somebody really had that?

-Right, here's the pattern.
+All right, here's the pattern.

 And I don't know, I don't know what's true yet, so I'm still speculating a little bit.